chrisdiggle1/battleships/README.md

 <img src="assets/readme_images/new-start.png">
 </details>

 As the game goes on and the player and computer are taking guesses, each guess will marked on the board as either a hit or miss.
-A hit will be mraked as a red * and misses will be marked with a green X.
+A hit will be mraked as a red '*' and misses will be marked with a green 'X'.

 <details>
 <summary>In Game Boards</summary>